 It’s also great for watching videos and playing games with my 4-year-old grandson, who is clearly going to grow up as a ‘digital native’.

 My challenge is making sure I’ve shut down Paw Patrol before heading into our SMT meetings.
 The theme tune is a bit of a give-away!

 Have any of your predictions come true this year?

 We spent a lot of time in 2017 creating events and webinars around Digital Transformation and everything we talked about in terms of collaboration tools, efficiency, security and mobility within an O365 environment we can now demonstrate in successfully deployed solutions for our customers.

 What is the best partner/customer trip you have ever been on?

-The Microsoft Partner Conference last year in Toronto was amazing and it was brilliant to share the excitement of all the game-changing new developments and technologies that have been launched and are on the horizon.
+The Microsoft Partner Conference in Toronto was amazing, and it was brilliant to share the excitement of all the game-changing new developments and technologies that have been launched and are on the horizon.

-We also picked up a Nintex partner award and fitted in a trip to Niagra Falls (after visiting Iguazu earlier in the year that makes two stunning waterfalls.
+We also picked up a Nintex partner award and managed to fit in a trip to Niagara Falls and having visited Iguazu in Brazil earlier in the year that ticked off two stunning waterfalls.
 I’ll have to look out for a conference in Victoria next!

 What do you see as the channel’s biggest challenge in 2018?

 The biggest challenge will always be keeping up with the pace of innovation in our industry but if I were to pick out a focus for 2018 it would be GDPR and the massive task that we all will have in terms of compliance.